 Want a weather map that can do it all?
 One that can display almost any kind of weather information that you want, but only when you want to see it?
 Wunderground’s WunderMap puts you in complete control of your weather information, letting you see what you want, when you want, where you want.
 It can even give you travel directions and let you know what weather to watch out for on your trip!

-There are a lot of things that the WunderMap can do, so here's a quick rundown of its main functions.
-Click the yellow circle buttons () in the screenshot below for more information on the options at each point.
+- There are a lot of things that the WunderMap can do, so here’s a quick rundown of its main functions.
+The legend below the screenshot will spell all of it out for you.

 – Play: Click this to start the map animation for the duration of time that you have chosen, at the speed you have chosen.
 Click it again to stop it.